Bedrock-OSS/bedrock-wiki/docs/documentation/aim-assist.md

 /aimassist set @s 60 10 16 angle yourpack:your_preset
 ```

-This lets you use script logic to control **when** and **on whom** the aim assist is active, while the JSON files handle what gets prioritized.
+This lets you use script logic to control **when** and **on whom** the Aim Assist is active, while the JSON files handle what gets prioritized.

 ### Adding Aim Assist in your Camera Preset
 You can directly activate your Aim Assist using your Camera Preset: